FuelLabs/fuel-specs/src/abi/argument-encoding.md

 ### Tuple

-Tuples are encoded just like arrays, without any overhead like paddings and alignments:
+Tuples are encoded just like arrays, without any overhead like padding and alignment:

 - `(A, B, C)` = `[encode(A), encode(B), encode(C)]`